SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 >ℹ️ Full version of the JSONGeomapDelegate used in this sample is available [here](../webapp/delegate/JSONGeomapDelegate).

 ## Step 2: Prepare a bridge for worker
-As MDC Geomap uses the `sap.ui.geomap` library — built on top of the Geomap Web Component and requiring a Web Worker — and because strict CSP policies apply, we need to create a "bridge" to enable the Web Worker
+As MDC Geomap uses the `sap.ui.geomap` library — built on top of the SAP Geomap Web Component and requiring a Web Worker — and because strict CSP policies apply, we need to create a "bridge" to enable the Web Worker
 This is achievable by simply creating a "worker.js" in the webapp root with the following:
 ```js
 importScripts(new URLSearchParams(self.location.search).get("worker"));
 ```

 To elaborate a bit - since Geomap uses Web Workers internally, in environments with a strict Content Security Policy (CSP) the worker must be loaded by the application.
-We create a "bridge" between the library and the application so the Geomap Web Component can automatically discover and use the worker URL.
+We create a "bridge" between the library and the application so the SAP Geomap Web Component can automatically discover and use the worker URL.

 The library provides the path of the worker to be loaded and passes it to "worker.js" on app side which simply loads it using `importScripts`.